Post By KeaMommy: Brittany Cameron

 For years I prayed to have the title of "mama" me and my husband tried for six years and every single month when Mother Nature rolled around I would lay in my bed and cry for hours.

-August 23rd 2017 I decided to take a pregnancy test.
-(I took one monthly for six years) It was 7am and me and my husband were both in the bathroom getting ready for work.
-I quickly peed on the stick, and sat it on the counter.
+August 23rd, 2017 I decided to take a pregnancy test.
+(I took one monthly for six years) It was 7 am and I and my husband were both in the bathroom getting ready for work.
+I quickly peed on the stick and sat it on the counter.
 I watched the pee spread across the window and only one line appeared.
-I tossed it in the trash and gave my husband the look like I knew better.
+I tossed it in the trash and gave my husband the look as I knew better.
 We both went on about our day and to work.
 When I got home from work I crashed on the couch and laid there scrolling Facebook.

 An unexplainable feeling came over me an everything in me was urging me to go get my test out of the trash.
 I fought the urge until I couldn't any longer.
 I went to the trash and pulled it out whilst thinking this is stupid, why am I doing this to myself.
 IT WAS POSITIVE!
 I immediately took a photo and sent it to my sister in law.
 The line was very faint and very hard to see in photos.
 My next step was to post it on my infertility support group on Facebook.
 I explained the situation and 90% of the 126 comments was telling me, "It's an evaporation line, not valid."
 So I felt disappointed again.
 My head was going crazy thinking what if it isn't an Evap line.
 I went and bought 3 more test.
 ALL POSITIVE.
 So I hadn't called my husband after the first test cause it bothered him every time I would get both of our hopes up and swear I was pregnant.
 After four positive tests I decided to tell him.
 I called and gave him the news and he came home from work and asked me to take another in front of him.